How to Safely Prepare for Cold Water Swims: A Guide to Acclimatization

 Lake Balaton, Hungary September 65F/18C

 Cold water swimming isn’t just about temperature.
 Wind, waves, and currents also play a role in how cold the water feels.
 Training in various conditions can better prepare you for the unpredictability of open water swimming.
 If possible, practice swimming in lakes, rivers, or oceans where water temperatures and weather can vary dramatically.
+If you're looking to enhance your skills and confidence, consider professional swim coaching to refine your technique and adaptability in varied settings.

 4. Nutritional Preparation